TEST 7: Testing The Triggering Signal From The PCM

 - Over time, this oil will cause a misfire as the oil cooks and turns into carbon tracks.

-- The photos in the image viewer show you what a carbon track looks like on the inside of the spark plug wire boot and on the ceramic insulator of the spark plug.
+- The photo above shows you what a carbon track looks like on the inside of the spark plug wire boot and on the ceramic insulator of the spark plug.

 - Engine compression test